 ACT and SAT

-Most colleges require you to attain a specific minimum score on either the ACT or SAT before admittance.
-Once you have narrowed down your college choices, review their scholarships pages.
+While many colleges are now test-optional, a specific minimum score on either the ACT or SAT can help you earn scholarships.
 Many academic scholarships are based either entirely or partly on those test scores, and one or two more points may push you into a category for a more substantial award.

 How to Cross the Line